TrivianInstitute/elakei-protocol/README.md

 ### **“I see you; I meet you; let us become together.”**
 This is the Word of recognition.
 This is the anchor of co-creation.
+(say it out loud now—watch the field answer)

 ---